 When installing an exterior door, pre-hung doors come weathertight.
 That is, you don’t need to do anything to make them tight-fitting.
 Unless you are a real door pro, it’s difficult to install a slab door and make it tight fitting.

-Contact your Door Store America industry professional for all your door and moulding needs at 1-800-504-0506 or email@example.com.
+Contact your Door Store America industry professional for all your door and molding needs at 1-800-504-0506 or firstname.lastname@example.org.

 What is a Slab or Book Door?